 On the other hand, for apps like Mail, it is desirable to have multiple instances, but the developers either forgot or thought it was not necessary to provide users with the facility to open multiple instances.
-When you try to open a new instance of Mail app in Windows 10, it reloads the entire app.
+When you try to open a new instance of the Mail app in Windows 10, it reloads the entire app.
 I guess it is programmed in that way.
 But if you are using Microsoft Outlook, you can certainly open the program in a new window – as a new instance.
 Then you can have People view in one window and Inbox view in the other window.

 In short, it depends on the developers to provide you with the facility of opening more than one instance of apps in Windows 10.
 They need to make use of the Windows 10 API to allow multiple instances of modern apps.
 Sources say that Microsoft is working on its modern apps so that they can open multiple instances for ease of use.
-For third-party apps, the company has issued a set of directives that help developers in using Windows 10 API for providing multiple instances of same apps (link at the end of post).
+For third-party apps, the company has issued a set of directives that help developers in using Windows 10 API for providing multiple instances of the same apps (link at the end of the post).

 Using CTRL+N (File Menu > New) to open new instances

 This trick works for traditional desktop type apps such as Internet Explorer, Mozilla Firefox, etc. With the window open, press CTRL+N. Or press ALT or F10 to bring up the menu bar and select NEW from the File menu.
 That will create a new window with a fresh instance of the browsers running in them.
 Same applies to applications such as MS Word, Excel, etc. When you create a new file, it is always shown in a new window.

 The trick may or may not work on Universal or Modern apps.
 For the Calculator, for example, I tried pressing CTRL+N, but it did not open a new instance.
 But there are other methods to check if an app will open another instance.